Tips for traveling Vietnam

 Hotel in Hanoi & Saigon where I like to stay.
 Very nice, small (I don’t like the big boxes), Vietnamese, super central…

 In both cities, the rule is: EAT!
-Street food, typical dishes in each place.
+Street food, typical dishes in each case.
 Try everything, be brave 😂Getting around: Grab bike.
 It’s like Uber.
 Install the app, click on the map, moped comes.
 You sit on the back and see everything from a Vietnamese perspective.
-Car just stands in traffic.
+Car just sits in traffic.

-In Saigon, I once did a great Vespa Tour into the Mekong Delta.
-A day long, on the back of a Vespa.
+In Saigon, I once did a great Vespa Tour to the Mekong Delta.
+One day long, on the back of a Vespa.
 The tours are also available in Hanoi and Hoi An: Vespa-Adventures

 Coffee: VN is the largest coffee producer in the world.
 They have a unique coffee culture.
 They drink Coffee Phin.
 A young coffee farmer from the highlands (Da Lat, also very worth seeing) has the coolest coffee shop in Saigon: The Workshop Coffee27 Ngô Đức Kế, Bến Nghé, Quận 1, Hồ Chí Minh, Vietnam+84 28 3824 6801